k0688/CStock/README.md

 # CStock
-CStock is a cli java application for inventory management.
+CStock is a acli java application for inventory management.